CodeSmile-0000011110110111/de.codesmile.luny/README.md

 Currently, I'm exposing most types and methods of the `UnityEngine.CoreModule` and `UnityEditor.CoreModule` assemblies.
 I will be adding select types and members of the `System` namespace too.
 Any highly specialized or package API is not (yet) available.
 Since the binding code is generated, I can quickly open up more assemblies and the plan is definitely to support the most common APIs right out of the box.

-The bindings generator has some gaps that need to be filled it, it will currently not bind the following methods:
+The bindings generator has some gaps that still need to be closed, it will currently not bind the following methods:

 - Generic parameters or generic types
 - Methods with ref/out parameters
 - Methods with collection parameters that do not implement IList<T> (eg Dictionaries)
 - Multiple return values
+- .. and a few other, less important cases

 Please don't hesitate to send requests and to report any issues!